Tominapa/CoordinatedSupplyChains.jl/docs/src/tutorial.md

 With this graph abstraction and the five stakeholder categories, it is possible to build representations of complex supply chain systems including product processing and sustainability metrics.

-## Data Format
+## Data Format and Required Files

 Any coordinated supply chain problem is defined by data detailing the sets of nodes, time points, arcs, products, impacts, and stakeholders.
 This data is divided into ten specially named .csv files.
 These are comma-separated by default, so any convenient .csv editor (text editor or spreadsheet software) will work.
-The file name rconventions are as follows:
+The file name conventions are as follows:
 - csvdata_node.csv
 - csvdata_time.csv (optional)
 - csvdata_arcs.csv (optional)